-We worship at 9:00am and 10:45am on Sundays at 3501 Aldrich Ave S. in Minneapolis.
+Worship services are held at 9:00am and 10:30am on Sundays at 3501 Aldrich Ave S. in Minneapolis.
 The services are part of the ministry cooperative between City of Lakes Covenant Church & Aldrich Presbyterian Church.
-The services last about an hour.
-Kids ministry is available for children ages 2-10 and nursery for children under age 2 at both services.
+They last about an hour.
+Kids Ministry is available for children ages 2-12 and nursery for children under age 2 at both services.

 If you drive there is plenty of on-street parking on the 3500 and 3400 blocks of Aldrich Avenue.
 There is also good parking on 35th St between Bryant Ave S and Lyndale Ave S.